aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 ### Event Attributes

-Event attributes configuring the source generator for the type of event to expect and setup the event source in the CloudFormation temlate.
+Event attributes configuring the source generator for the type of event to expect and setup the event source in the CloudFormation template.
 If an event attribute is not set the parameter to the `LambdaFunction` must be the event object and the event source must be configured outside of the code.

 * RestApi